 There are lots of great family-friendly restaurants within walking distance.
 Head out of the station towards Regent’s Canal and take your pick.
 German Gymnasium, Vinoteca, Drake & Morgan, Dishoom, Happy Face Pizza and Plaza Pastor at Coal Drops Yard all have children’s menus.
 Click here to see the full listing of restaurants, bars and cafes in the neighbourhood.

 Things to see and do in the area

 If you’re bringing the kids to Platform 9¾, why not make a day of it and explore King’s Cross.
 The fountains at Granary Square are always a hit, and just off the square at the Coal Drops Yard shopping destination, the Samsung digital playground will open this summer.
 Click here for more ideas about things to see and do in the area.
 Or see the what’s on guide to time your visit with another event.

 Other Harry Potter related fun

-Granary Square Brasserie teamed up with their tea-shop neighbours Yumchaa to create a delicious cocktail, Platform 9 3/4s.
+Granary Square Brasserie has teamed up with tea-shop neighbours Yumchaa to create the delicious Platform 9 3/4s cocktail.
 The tipple pairs Blue Voodoo tea with Creme de Bergamot and Chase Seville orange gin, and ‘magically’ changes colour.